theatre-js/theatre-docs/docs/getting-started/README.md

 :::: grid
 ::: light-callout /getting-started/basics/ | ○ Learn the basics
-Learn how to use the Theatre.js UI and API to start creating detailed animations.
+Learn how to use the Theatre.js UI and API to start creating detailed animations.<br>
 [Try it out →](/getting-started/basics/)
 :::
 ::::